Geetha63/MS-Teams-Scripts/Call Quality Dashboard Report/README.md

 Press enter to continue

-Or if you have choosen the **option 2** please provide the `Input.csv` file
+Or if you have chosen the **option 2** please provide the `Input.csv` file

-Now script will pop-up for Teams Administrator credentials to connect the CQD tool
+Now the script will pop-up for Teams Administrator credentials to connect the CQD tool

 ![Signin](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/CQD-Signin.png)